aziz-usenov1/Term1/README.md

 - **Insert or Update:** Ensures that each account in `financial_analytics` has up-to-date loan information immediately after a new loan is created.

 ### 6. Implement all of the above mentioned procedures.

+## Data Mart Views and Materialized View for Financial Analytics

+### **1. Loan Analysis View** (`loan_analysis_view`)
+This view provides a summary of loans per account, detailing the count, average amount, average duration, and debt status.
+It’s essential for monitoring client loan statuses and identifying clients in debt.

+- **Fields:**
+    - `account_id`: Unique identifier for each account.
+    - `loan_status`: The current loan status (e.g., 'Client in debt').
+    - `loan_count`: Total number of loans per account.
+    - `avg_loan_amount`: Average loan amount per account.
+    - `avg_loan_duration`: Average loan duration per account.
+    - `clients_in_debt`: Count of loans where the client status is "Client in debt".
+- **Use Case:** Provides insight into loan performance and helps track accounts with loans in debt.

+### **2. Transaction Summary View** (`transaction_summary_view`)
+This view summarizes transactions by account and transaction type, enabling analysis of transaction patterns and average amounts.

+- **Fields:**
+    - `account_id`: Unique identifier for each account.
+    - `transaction_type`: Type of transaction (e.g., 'deposit', 'withdrawal').
+    - `transaction_count`: Count of transactions by type for each account.
+    - `avg_transaction_amount`: Average amount for each transaction type per account.
+- **Use Case:** Supports transaction analysis, allowing financial analysts to identify transaction trends and understand customer spending behaviors.

+### **3. Client Demographics View** (`client_demographics_view`)
+This view provides demographic insights into clients by region, focusing on metrics like average salary, unemployment rates, and urban inhabitants ratio.

+- **Fields:**
+    - `client_region`: Region where the client resides.
+    - `total_clients`: Total number of clients in each region.
+    - `avg_salary`: Average salary of clients in each region.
+    - `avg_unemployment_rate_1995`, `avg_unemployment_rate_1996`: Average unemployment rates for 1995 and 1996 by region.
+    - `avg_urban_inhabitants_ratio`: Average urban inhabitants ratio in each region.
+- **Use Case:** Helps in understanding the demographic distribution of clients, which aids in tailored marketing and policy-making.

+### **4. Materialized View: Account Activity Summary** (`account_activity_summary`)
+A materialized view that summarizes account activity and status.
+This view is refreshed daily to provide up-to-date information on transaction totals, average order amounts, and account status.

+- **Fields:**
+    - `account_id`: Unique identifier for each account.
+    - `account_creation_date`: Date when the account was created.
+    - `account_frequency`: Frequency of account usage.
+    - `total_transactions`: Sum of all transaction totals for the account.
+    - `avg_order_amount`: Average order amount for transactions associated with the account.
+    - `loan_presence`: Status indicating if the account has an active loan ("Has Loan" or "No Loan").
+    - `account_status`: Indicates if the account is "Active" or "Inactive" based on transaction activity.
+- **Use Case:** Optimizes performance by storing precomputed summaries, allowing fast retrieval of account activity data.
+It's suitable for daily reporting and analytics.

+- **Event: Daily Refresh** (`refresh_account_activity_summary`)
+A scheduled event refreshes the account_activity_summary materialized view daily.
+This event ensures that the view is updated with any new transactions, account changes, or other relevant data recorded in the financial_analytics table.

+    - **Event Description:** Deletes and repopulates the data in the account_activity_summary table.
+    - **Frequency:** Every 1 day.
+    - **Logic:**
+        - Clears existing data from account_activity_summary.
+        - Re-inserts aggregated data from the financial_analytics table.
+    - **Purpose:** Keeps the view’s data accurate by fully refreshing it every day, which is essential for time-sensitive analysis and reporting.
+- **Triggers on** `financial_analytics` **for Real-Time Updates**

+To ensure real-time updates, three triggers (`INSERT`, `UPDATE`, `DELETE`) are created on the `financial_analytics` table.
+These triggers automatically adjust values in the `account_activity_summary` table whenever relevant data is modified in financial_analytics.

+- **Trigger: After Insert** (`trg_after_insert_financial_analytics`)

+This trigger is activated after a new record is inserted into financial_analytics, ensuring that the account_activity_summary table is updated to reflect the new transaction or account data.

+    - Trigger Type: `AFTER INSERT`
+    - Action: Inserts a new record into `account_activity_summary` or updates an existing one.
+    - Logic:
+        - Adds `transaction_total` to the `total_transactions`.
+        - Adjusts `avg_order_amount` by recalculating with the new `order_total_amount`.
+        - Updates `loan_presence` if a loan amount is recorded.
+        - Sets `account_status` to "Active" if `transaction_total` is greater than zero.

+**Trigger: After Update** (`trg_after_update_financial_analytics`)

+This trigger is activated after a record in financial_analytics is updated.
+It adjusts values in account_activity_summary to reflect the updated transaction or account details.

+    - Trigger Type: `AFTER UPDATE`
+    - Action: Modifies existing data in `account_activity_summary`.
+    - Logic:
+        - Adjusts `total_transactions` by adding the difference between the new and old `transaction_total`.
+        - Recalculates `avg_order_amount` based on the new and old values of `order_total_amount`.
+        - Updates `loan_presence` if the updated record includes a loan amount.
+        - Adjusts `account_status` based on the updated `transaction_total`.

+**Trigger: After Delete** (`trg_after_delete_financial_analytics`)

+This trigger is activated after a record is deleted from financial_analytics.
+It adjusts the account_activity_summary view to account for the removed data.

+    - Trigger Type: `AFTER DELETE`
+    - Action: Updates data in `account_activity_summary` to reflect the deletion.
+    - Logic:
+        - Reduces `total_transactions` by the deleted `transaction_total`.
+        - Adjusts `avg_order_amount` by recalculating after removing the deleted order amount.
+        - Updates `loan_presence` to "No Loan" if there are no remaining transactions with loans.
+        - Sets `account_status` to "Inactive" if `total_transactions` is zero after the deletion.

+## **Conclusion**

+This project provides a comprehensive analysis of loan repayment patterns, exploring how client demographics and account behaviors influence loan statuses.
+By creating an efficient analytical layer, implementing stored procedures and triggers, and using data marts and materialized views, the project enables detailed insights into customer loan behaviors.
+These insights help in identifying clients at risk and understanding demographic and behavioral trends that may affect repayment.

+## **Future Enhancements**

+Potential future improvements include refining the triggers for enhanced real-time updates, expanding demographic analysis by adding new variables, and optimizing materialized view refresh frequency based on analytical needs.

+#### Thank you for reviewing this project!
+Feel free to reach out or contribute with suggestions for further development.